Large-Scale Oyster Restoration

 State, federal, and local partners are rebuilding oyster reef ecosystems in 11 tributary rivers to improve water quality and biodiversity in the Bay.

 Recognizing the importance of oysters to a healthy Bay, the 2014 Chesapeake Bay Watershed Agreement includes an ambitious goal for the large-scale restoration and protection of native oyster populations and the tidal rivers they call home.
-Under the goal, Maryland and Virginia selected 11 rivers for targeted projects aimed at rebuilding healthy, functioning oyster reefs by 2025.
+Under the goal, Maryland and Virginia selected 10 rivers (with a 'bonus' eleventh) for targeted projects aimed at rebuilding healthy, functioning oyster reefs by 2025.

-As of December 2022, reef construction was complete in eight of those rivers—Harris Creek, Little Choptank River, Tred Avon River, and the Upper St. Mary's River in Maryland and the Lafayette River, Piankatank, Eastern Branch of the Elizabeth River, and Great Wicomico in Virginia.
-Five more are expected to be completed by the end of 2022.
+As of June 2024, reef construction was complete in nine of those rivers—Harris Creek, Little Choptank River, Tred Avon River, and the Upper St. Mary's River in Maryland and the Lafayette River, Piankatank, Eastern Branch of the Elizabeth River, Great Wicomico, and lower York River in Virginia.
 Restoration teams continue to seed the reefs with oysters and monitor their progress.
+According to the Chesapeake Bay Program, the goal of restoring healthy reefs in the 10 original tributaries by 2025 is on track.

-The remaining three rivers include the Manokin in Maryland, and the Lynnhaven and Lower York in Virginia.
+The remaining two rivers include the Manokin in Maryland, and the Lynnhaven in Virginia.

 Track the progress of the restoration effort on the Chesapeake Bay Program's Chesapeake Progress website.